Seizures of Cash at the Airport

 When hiring a Civil Forfeiture Defense Attorney, ensure they can fight the case to the end.
 The best settlements usually occur early in the case or right before an evidentiary hearing or trial.

-Busiest Airports in Florida for Cash Seizures
+Busiest Airports in Florida Where Money is Confiscated

 With offices in downtown Tampa in Hillsborough County, we fight cash seizures at airports throughout Florida and the United States.
 We are familiar with the best ways to fight seizures of cash at the following airports: